mailchimp/content-style-guide/02-voice-and-tone.html.md

 layout: article
 ---

-We aim to empower our customers, and one big way we do this is by being aware of our voice and our tone.
+One way we empower our customers through content is by being aware of our voice and our tone.

 What’s the difference between voice and tone?
 Think of it this way: You have the same voice all the time, but your tone changes.
 You might use one tone with your closest friends and family, and a different tone with your boss.